Attribution Statement: LactMed is a registered trademark of the U.S. Department of Health and Human Services.

 Maternal Levels.
 Five women who had been breastfeeding for 11 to 28 weeks received a single dose of sumatriptan 6 mg by subcutaneous injection.
 The peak milk level averaged 87.2 mcg/L (range 62 to 113 mcg/L) and it occurred 2.5 hours (range 1.7 to 3.5 hours) after the dose.
 The mean half-life in milk was 2.2 hours (range 1.2 to 3.1 hours).
 The authors calculated that an exclusively breastfed infant would receive 14.4 mcg in breastmilk with this dose, which is 3.5% of the weight-adjusted dosage.[1]

 Seven women who were at least 1 month postpartum and used sumatriptan to treat migraine provided one milk sample before the dose, then additional milk samples at 1, 2, 4, 8, 12 and 24 hours after the dose.
 One mother took a 6 mg dose subcutaneously, two took 20 mg by nasal spray, four took a 50 mg oral dose (including one who used the nasal spray separately), and one mother took 100 mg orally.
-Peak milk levels did not correlate well with dosage, averaged 59.3 mcg/L (range 24.6 to 112.8 mcg/L) and occurred at 2 to 4 hours after the dose.
+Peak milk levels did not correlate well with dosage, averaging 59.3 mcg/L (range 24.6 to 112.8 mcg/L) and occurred 2 to 4 hours after the dose.
 The average milk level was 23.2 mcg/L (range 7.7 to 50.6 mcg/L) and the half-life in milk averaged 4.9 hours (range 3.6 to 5.9 hours).
 The average infant’s daily dosage of sumatriptan was 3.5 mcg/kg (range 1.2 to 7.6 mcg/kg) and the weight-adjusted infant dosage averaged 0.7% (range 0.2 to 1.8%) of the maternal dose.
 [2]

 Infant Levels.
 Relevant published information was not found as of the revision date.